americanbible/biblesearch-api-ruby/spec/README.md

 ### Cassettes

-If you're working on a set of tests and want them to always hit the API, put this in their before
+If you're working on a set of tests and want them to always hit the API, put this in their before.
+Don't forget to remove it when done.

     VCR.insert_cassette %{endpoint-#{File.basename(__FILE__, '.rb')}-#{__name__}}, record: :all

 ### Focus and xDescribe

+`xdescribe` lets you omit example groups.

+The `rake test:focus` task lets you filter the minitests runs during development.

 ### Guard